Brazilian Miracle

 James Petras argues the short-lived economic miracle in Brazil was based on: a) violent illegitimate seizure of political power by the military;

 b) the institutionalization of violence through an extensive and intensive system of military-police controls throughout civil society;

 c) the systematic use of terror to contain popular discontent, to disarticulate mass organizations and to destroy guerrilla resistance;

 d) the elaboration of the National Security ideology to justify the State's "permanent state of war" against autonomous class or nationalist movements.
-Perception of the so-called "Golden Age" of Brazilian development was strengthened in 1970, when Brazil, for the third time, won the FIFA World Cup, and the official adoption of the slogan "Brasil, ame-o ou deixe-o" ("Brazil, love it or leave it") by the Brazilian military government.
+Perception of the so-called "Golden Age" of Brazilian development was strengthened in 1970, when Brazil, for the third time, won the FIFA World Cup, in 1972, when Emerson Fittipaldi became Formula One world champion for the first time, and the official adoption of the slogan "Brasil, ame-o ou deixe-o" ("Brazil, love it or leave it") by the Brazilian military government.

 According to Elio Gaspari, in his book A Ditadura Escancarada: "The Brazilian Miracle and the Years of Lead occurred simultaneously.
 Both were real, coexisting while denying each other.
 More than thirty years later, they continue to deny each other.
 Those who think one existed don't believe (or don't like to admit) that the other did."